All About Lemons and Fresh Lemon Juice

 The lemon juice found in the supermarket in those plastic lemons is typically a bottled or processed lemon juice product extracted from lemons and then pasteurized and packaged for convenience.
 This type of lemon juice is often sold in plastic bottles or containers shaped like a lemon and is marketed as a convenient alternative to squeezing fresh lemons.

 The juice is usually made by extracting it from lemons using industrial juicing machines and then pasteurizing it to extend its shelf life.
-The pasteurization process involves heating the juice to a high temperature to kill any bacteria or microorganisms that may be present, which helps to prevent spoilage and preserve the flavor of the juice.
+The pasteurization process involves heating the juice to a high temperature, which kills any bacteria or microorganisms that may be present, thereby preventing spoilage and preserving the flavor of the juice.

 While this type of lemon juice may be convenient, it differs in flavor and quality from freshly squeezed lemon juice.
-The processing and pasteurization can affect the flavor and nutritional content of the juice and may also contain additives like preservatives or sweeteners.
+The processing and pasteurization of the juice can affect its flavor and nutritional content, and it may also contain additives such as preservatives or sweeteners.

-If you are looking for the best flavor and quality, using freshly squeezed lemon juice whenever possible is always best.
-However, bottled lemon juice can be a convenient option for those who do not have access to fresh lemons or need a longer shelf life for their juice.
+If you are looking for the best flavor and quality, using freshly squeezed lemon juice whenever possible is always the best option.
+However, bottled lemon juice can be a convenient option for those who lack access to fresh lemons or require a longer shelf life for their juice.

 What are the advantages of fresh lemon juice over pre-squeezed?

-- Freshly squeezed lemon juice has a more intense, bright flavor than bottled lemon juice.
-The flavor of bottled lemon juice can be affected by processing, pasteurization, and storage, which can result in a less vibrant taste.
+1. Freshly squeezed lemon juice has a more intense, bright flavor than bottled lemon juice.
+The flavor of bottled lemon juice can be affected by processing, pasteurization, and storage, resulting in a less vibrant taste.